-ID Description UAV-FR-09 Object location The operator can pinpoint at points of interest directly on the video feedback or the map.
-These point locations are visually approximation location represented in the 3D environment of the GCS.
-Rationale
+ID Description UAV-FR-09 The operator can pinpoint at points of interest directly on the video Object location approximation feedback or the map.
+These point locations are visually represented in the 3D environment of the GCS.

 During the damage assessment phase of an emergency situation, ship's leaders might need to locate and assess damages in the ship